DaGeRe/peass/README.md

 After creation of the dependencyfile or the executionfile, tests can be executed.
 Testing can be manually started by

-java -jar target/measurement-0.1-SNAPSHOT.jar -folder .. -dependencyfile .. -executionfile .. -repetitions .. -vms .. -warmup .. -iterations .. -test ..
+`./peass measure -folder ..  -executionfile .. (-dependencyfile .. -repetitions .. -vms .. -warmup .. -iterations .. -test ..)`

-where all parameters should be filled in by the correct values.
+where all parameters should be filled in by the correct values, and after parameter after dependencyfile is optionally.
 This starts, for every version each test which is contained in the executionfile for this version (if it is the given test or there is no test given).
-The executionfile can be left out, then the executed tests are determined by the dependencyfile.
+The dependencyfile can be left out, then the executed tests are determined by the executionfile.
 Repetitions defines, how many times each test should be executed between two measurements, warmup defines the count of warmup executions and iterations defines how many measurement iterations (measurement start, repetition count execution, measurement stop) should be executed.

 Since execution of tests normally takes much time, it is reasonable to start the tests on different computers.
 As an example, test may be distributed via slurm.
 Therefore, run